Read our helpful FAQs to give you a general overview of this requirement.

 There is no requirement to write to any patients regarding their named GP.
 Practices are required to inform patients of their named GP at the next appropriate interaction and it is for practices to decide what is appropriate.

-By the end of March 2016, the practice must confirm on their website that every patient has a named GP.
+The practice must confirm on their website that every patient has a named GP.
 If a practice already operates a personal list and patients are familiar with having a personal GP, there is no need to inform patients again.
 However it will still be necessary to ensure that confirmation is provided on the website as outlined above.

 What does 'accountable' mean?